-TRANSMITTAL OF THE FISCAL YEAR 2021 UPDATE OF THE PADUCAH GASEOUS DIFFUSION PLANT PROGRAMMATIC QUALITY ASSURANCE PROJECT PLAN, DOE/LX/07-2459&D1
+TRANSMITTAL OF THE 2022 UPDATE OF THE PADUCAH GASEOUS DIFFUSION PLANT PROGRAMMATIC QUALITY ASSURANCE PROJECT PLAN (DOE/LX/07-2479&D1)

-Please find enclosed the fiscal year (FY) 2021 update of the Paducah Gaseous Diffusion Plant Programmatic Quality Assurance Project Plan, DOE/LX/07-2459&D1 (P-QAPP).
+Please find enclosed the fiscal year (FY) 2022 update of the Paducah Gaseous Diffusion Plant Programmatic Quality Assurance Project Plan, DOE/LX/07-2479&D1 (P-QAPP).

-The FY 2021 update of the P-QAPP has been prepared in accordance with the approach discussed among the Federal Facility Agreement members of the P-QAPP Working Group (including U.S. Department of Energy, U.S. Environmental Protection Agency, and Kentucky Department for Environmental Protection personnel) in a conference call on November 18, 2020.
-The P-QAPP was written to address elements of data collection that do not change from project to project, and to collect these elements into a template to be used to prepare project-specific OAPPs.
+The P-QAPP has been prepared and updated in accordance with the approach discussed among the Federal Facility Agreement members of the P-QAPP Working Group (which includes members from the U.S. Department of Energy, the U.S. Environmental Protection Agency, the Kentucky Department for Environmental Protection, and the Kentucky Radiation Health Branch) during a conference call on October 13, 2021, on the FY 2022 P-QAPP update.
+The P-QAPP was written to address elements of data collection that do not change from project to project and present them in a template to be used to prepare project-specific quality assurance project plans.